 “Many people vastly overestimate the ability of cats to survive life outdoors on their own,” said Dr. Shane Bateman, member of the board of the Guelph Humane Society and a driving force behind the Guelph Cat Population Task Force, “and we have an environmental responsibility to protect our bird populations.
 This initiative is exciting because it offers an opportunity to inform the public about the risks to both cats and birds.”

 “While cats’ independent natures might lead some people to leave them outside unsupervised, we owe them the same level of care we give our dogs,” said Eleanor Fast, Executive Director for Nature Canada.
-“Keeping a cat from roaming freely, providing safe outdoor options or sufficient stimulation indoors, is what they deserve.
-Therefore, we are challenging Guelph cat owners to take Nature Canada’s pledge in support of protecting both cats and birds.”
+“Keeping a cat from roaming unsupervised, providing safe outdoor options or sufficient stimulation indoors, is what they deserve.
+Therefore, we are challenging Guelph cat owners to join Nature Canada and the local coalition in support of protecting both cats and birds.”

-This initiative is the start of a larger awareness campaign that will include presentations and displays, advertising, community outreach and various other activities in Guelph.
+This initiative is part of a larger awareness campaign that includes presentations and displays, advertising, community outreach and various other activities in Guelph.
 Keep an eye on this page to stay abreast of our plans as they develop.